ninahonyango/Packet-Capture-Analysis/README.md

-# 🔐 Packet Capture and Analysis of an FTP Brute-Force Attack with Data Exfiltration

-#  ~P FTP Brute-Force Attack Simulation With Data Exfiltration and Network Forensics Using Wireshark
+# 🔐 FTP Brute-Force Attack Simulation With Data Exfiltration and Network Forensics Using Wireshark

 ## 🧾 Project Overview